Chubu, City Guides, Kanto, Road Trip

 2. Kurobe Dam

-Kurobe Dam is one of the marvel of Japanese engineering, built in the post-WWII era to resolve drought and power shortage in the area.
+Kurobe Dam is one of the marvels of Japanese engineering, built in the post-WWII era to resolve drought and power shortages in the area.
 It is the tallest dam in Japan at 186m high, completed in 1963 after an arduous 7 years of construction which claimed the lives of 171 workers.

 Kurobe Dam